thenthi/at2_icons_/posts/week-6-session-2.md

 https://cdn.freesound.org/sounds/424/424662-616607fb-b1eb-4ce8-9f8e-53d60794fd59?filename=424662__sound_bar_kk__acoustic-drum-kick.wav

 This is the link of the sounds that I use in my Assignment 2.
+The sounds I used are all related to the icons I selected.
+However, some sounds were quite difficult to find, so I tried to replace them with the most suitable alternatives.
+I will work on improving this in future assignments.